Zehelein/pg-transactional-outbox/lib/README.md

   controller.
 You can define which of the above controllers should be used for different kinds of messages.

+## Message processing client strategy

+Inbox messages are processed in a database transaction that verifies from the inbox table if the message was not processed already and loads the retry-specific data.
+It handles also the business-logic related database work.

+Some message handlers may require a database login with elevated permissions while others can use more restricted users.
+With this strategy, you can return a database client from your desired Pool in the `getClient` function.
+When the inbox listener is shut down it will call the `shutdown` function where you can close your used database pools and run other cleanup logic.

+## Message processing timeout strategy

+The `messageProcessingTimeoutStrategy` allows you to define a message-based timeout on how long the message is allowed to be processed (in milliseconds).
+This allows you to give more time to process "expensive" messages while still processing others on a short timeout.
+By default, it uses the configured `messageProcessingTimeout` or falls back to a 15-second timeout.

+## Message processing Transaction level strategy

+The inbox listener lets you define the `messageProcessingTransactionLevel` per message.
+Some message processing may have higher isolation level requirements than others.
+If no custom strategy is provided it uses the default database transaction level via `BEGIN`.

 ## Message retry strategy

 When processing an inbox message an error can be thrown.
-The inbox listener catches that errors and needs to decide if the message should be processed again - or not.
+The inbox listener catches that error and needs to decide if the message should be processed again - or not.
 The `messageRetryStrategy` offers the possibility to customize the decision if a message should be retried or not.
-By default the `defaultMessageRetryStrategy` is used.
+By default, the `defaultMessageRetryStrategy` is used.
 It will retry the message up the configured value in the `maxAttempts` setting or as a fallback five times (including the initial attempt).